 Tuning the tanpura

-The most difficult aspect of playing the tanpura is undoubtedly the tuning, and the key word here to learn is 'patience'.
+The most difficult aspect of playing the tanpura is undoubtedly the tuning, and the keyword here to learn is 'patience'.
 Even a musician with a trained ear will have difficulties if the instrument is subjected to fluctuating room temperatures or drafts.
-The well maintained tanpura is still a delicate and sensitive instrument.
+The well-maintained tanpura is still a delicate and sensitive instrument.
 Often it takes time for the instrument to "settle down" and at first may seem out of balance, but after playing for a short time one may find the sound become more acceptable and pleasant.
-It is possible that the tuning of one instrument will effect that of another.
+It is possible that the tuning of one instrument will affect that of another.
 To illustrate this here is a nice short story on the next page.